 In fact, the good of others is exactly where the Republic begins.
 Thrasymachus in Book 1 recognizes the view of justice that people purport to hold, according to which living justly requires promoting the good of others.
 His question is how that benefits him.
 And his response is that the pursuit of justice always represents an impediment to one's good.
 This is because justice for Thrasymachus is nothing other than a system of norms and rules designed by the powerful to maintain their power and privilege in society.
-As he maintains famously: justice is "the advantage of the stronger" ($\tau \circ \tau \circ \hat{u} \kappa \rho \epsilon (\tau \tau \circ v \circ \varsigma \sigma u \mu \phi \epsilon \rho \circ v, 338c2$).
-Living justly and abiding by these rules must consequently be disadvantageous to oneself, especially for those not among the rulers.46
+As he maintains famously: justice is "the advantage of the stronger" (τ ò τ o $\hat{\nu}$) κρεί τ τονος συμφέρον, 338c2).
+Living justly and abiding by these rules must consequently be disadvantageous to oneself, especially for those not among the rulers.

 Plato does not dismiss this topic but looks to reframe it.
 His whole project in the Republic can be understood as an effort to diminish the allure of the question "How does justice benefit me?"47 For to find ourselves preoccupied by this question we must already assume a perspective that excludes justice from contributing positively to our psychic lives.
 Once ejected from this role, justice will typically be regarded as a constraining force on a person's happiness, and from here it's a short step to the view that the benefits of justice to an individual consist in the ability to secure various social rewards and external goods.
 Relations of solidarity with others become mere sites of performance and strategic positioning, devoid of any true sense of affinity and concern.
-By framing justice and a commitment to the good of others as coming at the expense of one's personal good, Thrasymachus sets the stage for Glaucon and Adeimantus' worry that
+By framing justice and a commitment to the good of others as coming at the expense of one's personal good, Thrasymachus sets the stage for Glaucon and Adeimantus' worry that pursuing justice for its own sake might be a fool's errand (cf. 348c5-d2); because what really matters from this perspective is the pretense of justice.

-45 Variations on this problem go back at least as far as Kant.
-For more recent formulations, see Prichard 1912, who regards "What is the happy life?" and "What is the virtuous life?" as "radically different questions" (33); Nagel 1986: "Living well and doing right are both things we have reason to want, and while there may be some overlap, those reasons are generally of different kinds and come from different sources" (197); and Hurka 2001, who argues that "flourishing-based" theories of virtue are "foundationally egoistic" in a way that is "inconsistent with genuine virtue, which is not focused primarily on the self" (246).
+45 Variations on this concern go back at least as far as Kant.
+For more recent formulations, see Prichard 1912, who regards "What is the happy life?" and "What is the virtuous life?" as "radically different questions" (33); Nagel 1986, who states that "Living well and doing right are both things we have reason to want, and while there may be some overlap, those reasons are generally of different kinds and come from different sources" (197); and Hurka 2001, who argues that "flourishing-based" theories of virtue are "foundationally egoistic" in a way that is "inconsistent with genuine virtue, which is not focused primarily on the self" (246).